 For much of the past two seasons, travel has been a bit iffy.
 But as restrictions relax, skiers are more eager than ever to take the skis for a trip and poke around out-of-state.
 Thankfully, we’ve got you covered.
 Our guidebook library is ever-expanding and we’re proud to offer up new titles such as Rogers Pass - Uptracks, Bootpacks, and Bushwhacks, Peaks and Couloirs of Southwest Montana, and new-to-us Alaska Factor 2.
 More on the way as well, so keep checking.

 But if you’re looking to drool over beautiful lines and save some trees, we welcome you to take a look at a little side project we’ve been working on - the Objective Finder!
 Here you’ll find a small collection of exciting lines that staff and friends of the shop have personally skied.
 When logged into your Skimo account, you can add comments, trips reports, photos, and even curate your own todo list of lines you'd like to ski.
 And before the all-lines-must-be-kept-secret critics surface, no, the goal is not to blow up your local powder stash.
 We simply want to help our audience get inspired, motivated, and informed with tips and beta from other skiers (and perhaps distract you from work).
 We’re curating only the most interesting objectives so think quality over quantity.
 That said, we’d love to hear your feedback; please take a look and let us know what you think.
 And even better - if you skied a line you'd like to share, we’re offering store credit for each submission!
-Reach out to email@example.com and he’ll set you up with info on how to do it.
+Reach out to firstname.lastname@example.org and we’ll set you up with info on how to do it.

 Covid’s Continued Conundrum